-The Bored and the Beautiful
+The Bored And The Beautiful

-Let me start by reminding you that I judge Saturday Night Live on its comedic content over anything else and found this episode to be pretty boring.
+Let me start by reminding you that I judge Saturday Night Live on its comedic content over anything else and found this episode to be pretty dull.
 I wouldn't say that I've been rough on said episodes but I have used terms like mediocre, average and even went as far as claiming that I had landed in the second half slump but always added while being entertaining.
 This is the first episode that I actually felt bored during since episode two which was more of a music special than a comedy program.

 I am not of the school that believes there are no funny women in comedy.
-As a matter of fact, I am pleased as punch to see that Madeline Kahn is hosting the next episode in the queue because she was another childhood hero which would also negate any claims that it's an issue of mixing beauty and comedy.
+As a matter of fact, I am pleased as punch to see that Madeline Kahn is hosting the next episode in the queue because she was another childhood hero who would also negate any claims that it's an issue of mixing beauty and comedy.
 That said, I do blame the writing for defaulting to very lazy jokes.

 First off, this was another episode that was filled with music, with two guest performers and every other sketch with Raquel Welch quickly led to her singing a song.
 If she wasn't singing she was either being sexually harassed or scrutinized by Muppets or cast member playing themselves as she would just stand there and smile with her nipples poking through her shirt.

-Sure she might not be known for her comedic acting but neither was the Press Secretary of the United States who just hosted the week before and they managed to find something funny for him that didn't involve five minutes of gyrating around the stage all gussied up.
-I'm sure they were trying to play to her strength but they should have tried to make it funny as well.
+Sure she might not be known for her comedic acting but neither was the Press Secretary of the United States who just hosted the week before, and they managed to find something funny for him that didn't involve five minutes of gyrating around the stage all gussied up.
+I'm sure they were trying to play to her strength, but they should have tried to make it funny as well.